Skip to content

 Requirements

-• A cloud-based Ubuntu Linux server - full instructions on how to set this up are in the ‘Day 0’ lessons
+• A cloud-based Ubuntu Linux server (preferably) or the means to create/build your own local Linux server. - Full instructions on how to set this up are in the ‘Day 0’ lessons.

-• Basic computer literacy - no prior knowledge of Linux is required but you should be fairly confortable operating your own Windows/Mac machine
+• Basic computer literacy - no prior knowledge of Linux is required but you should be fairly comfortable operating your own Windows/Mac machine, and know how to troubleshoot your own system problems. - This is a course focused on Linux only; instructions on Windows/Mac settings to access that Linux server are available but they are NOT the priority.

 FREQUENTLY ASKED QUESTIONS - FAQ